shadow-robot/sr-ros-interface-ethercat/README.md

 This stack focuses on the drivers for our [etherCAT hand](http://www.shadowrobot.com/products/).

+**Warning: be careful when starting the hand.
+Make sure you're using the proper config files or you might damage the hardware.
+If in doubt contact us!**

 ## Launching the Hand Driver

 - `sr_edc.launch` Launches a single hand